Lockheed P-2 Neptune: Design and development

 Development of a new land-based patrol bomber began early in World War II, with design work starting at Lockheed's Vega subsidiary as a private venture on 6 December 1941.
 At first, the new design was considered a low priority compared to other aircraft in development at the time, with Vega also developing and producing the PV-2 Harpoon patrol bomber.
 On 19 February 1943, the U.S. Navy signed a letter of intent for two prototype XP2Vs, which was confirmed by a formal contract on 4 April 1944 with a further 15 aircraft being ordered 10 days later.
 It was not until 1944 that the program went into full swing.
 A major factor in the design was ease of manufacture and maintenance, and this may have been a major factor in the type's long life and worldwide success.
 The first aircraft flew in May 1945.
 Production began in 1946, and the aircraft was accepted into service in 1947.
 Potential use as a bomber led to successful launches from aircraft carriers.

 Beginning with the P2V-5F model, the Neptune became one of the first operational aircraft fitted with both piston and jet engines.
-The Convair B-36, several Boeing C-97 Stratofreighter, Fairchild C-123 Provider, and Avro Shackleton aircraft were also so equipped.
+The Convair B-36, several Boeing C-97 Stratofreighter, Fairchild C-123 Provider, North American AJ Savage, and Avro Shackleton aircraft were also so equipped.
 To save weight and complexity of two separate fuel systems, the Westinghouse J34 jet engines on P2Vs burned the 115–145 Avgas fuel of the piston engines, instead of jet fuel.
 The jet pods were fitted with intake doors that remained closed when the J-34s were not running.
 This prevented windmilling, allowing for economical piston-engine-only long-endurance search and patrol operations.
 In normal US Navy operations, the jet engines were run at full power (97%) to assure takeoff, then shut down upon reaching a safe altitude.
 The jets were also started and kept running at flight idle during low-altitude (500 ft during the day and 1000 ft at night) anti-submarine and/or anti-shipping operations as a safety measure should one of the radials develop problems.

 Normal crew access was via a ladder on the aft bulkhead of the nosewheel well to a hatch on the left side of the wheel well, then forward to the observer nose, or up through another hatch to the main deck.
 There was also a hatch in the floor of the aft fuselage, near the sonobuoy chutes.

 Operational history

 Early Cold War

-Prior to the introduction of the P-3 Orion in the mid-1960s, the Neptune was the primary U.S. land-based anti-submarine patrol aircraft, intended to be operated as the hunter of a '"Hunter-Killer" group, with destroyers employed as killers.
+Before the P-3 Orion arrived in the mid-1960s, the Neptune was the primary U.S. land-based anti-submarine patrol aircraft, intended to be operated as the hunter of a '"Hunter-Killer" group, with destroyers employed as killers.
 Several features aided the P-2 in its hunter role: